Blog

 The Default Rule: Warrants Are Required to Search Vehicles

 On December 22, 2020, the Pennsylvania Supreme Court issued an opinion, Commonwealth of Pennsylvania v.
-Alexander, requiring law enforcement to secure a warrant prior to searching automobiles, unless probable cause and exigent circumstances exist.
-Previously a warrant was not required to search an automobile after a traffic stop, as law enforcement only needed probable cause….
-Read More »
+Alexander, requiring law enforcement to secure a warrant prior to searching automobiles, unless probable cause Read More

 Will the U.S. See its Divorce Rate Spike After the COVID-19 Quarantine Ends?

-With so many American residents stuck at home with their families, prognosticators have predicted that several months down the road, the country could experience a baby boom and a divorce deluge.
-Unlike a cozy blizzard that keeps you home from work for a few days, a global pandemic that triggers shelter-in-place orders spreading over multiple… Read More »
+With so many American residents stuck at home with their families, prognosticators have predicted that several months down the road, the country could experience a baby boom and a divorce Read More

 Who Gets the Stimulus Check When Spouses Are Separated or Divorcing?